“If you can sit with your pain, listen to your pain and respect your pain—in time you will move through your pain.”

 Step 7.
 Release judgments.

-As we hold loving space for our feelings they change and become new.
+As you hold loving space for your feelings they change and become new.
 A painful emotion feels difficult to tolerate before it develops an unhindered flowing quality.

 Say “I release the judgment that this emotion is wrong, bad or something to avoid.”
 Then allow your painful emotion (and intuitive drawing) to become a part of your daily life.